Irrational toric varieties and secondary polytopes: Irrational Toric Varieties From Fans

 \section{Irrational Toric Varieties From Fans}

+While irrational affine toric varieties were developed before, the construction we give here of irrational toric varieties from irrational fans is novel.
 We construct a $T_N$-equivariant cell complex $Y_\Sigma$ associated to a fan $\Sigma\subset N$, which we call an irrational toric variety.
 This follows the construction of the nonnegative part $X_\Sigma(\RR_\geq)$ of a toric variety at the end of Section~\ref{S:classical}, and it yields this nonnegative part when $\Sigma$ is a rational fan.
 For each cone $\sigma$ of $\Sigma$, we construct a topological space $V_\sigma$ with a $T_N$-action that is equivariantly homeomorphic to an irrational affine toric variety $Y_\calA$, but not canonically.
 Given a face $\tau\subset\sigma$, there is a natural equivariant inclusion $V_\tau\hookrightarrow V_\sigma$.
 The irrational toric variety $Y_\Sigma$ is constructed by gluing the irrational affine toric varieties $V_\sigma$ for $\sigma$ a cone in $\Sigma$ along common subvarieties corresponding to smaller cones in $\Sigma$.